iamjosephmj/Bot-save-the-Princess/README.md

 - - B
 ```
 - Here '/' means Block and '-' means free path.
-- The results will be in the format
+- The results will be in the format(states the movement of the Bot):

 for the first example:
 ```